Selective inference for effect modification via the lasso: Discussion

 In our main Theorem we also assumed the noise is homoskedastic and Gaussian.
 This simplifies the proof as we can directly use the exact selective inference \Cref{lem:lasso-selective-inference} derived by \citet{lee2013exact}.
 We expect that this assumption can be weakened \citep[see e.g.][]{tian2015selective} as we only need asymptotic validity of the pivot when $\mu_y(\mathbf{x})$ is known (see the proof of \Cref{thm:asymptotic-validity} in the \Cref{sec:proof-crefthm:-valid}).

 In our theoretical investigation, cross-fitting \citep{schick1986asymptotically} is used to bound the remainder terms like $\sum_{i=1}^n (T_i - \mu_{t}(\bm X_i))(\hat{\mu}_{y}(\bm X_i) - \mu_y(\bm X_i))$.
-However, we find in our simulations that using this theory-oriented technique actually deterioriates the coverage rate of the ATE and the effect modification.
-Cross-fitting behvaes poorly especially when random forests are used to estimate the nuisance functions.
-This is due to systematic bias in the tail observations, a common problem for tree-based machine learning methods \citep{friedberg2018local}.
-Thus we do not recommend using cross-fitting with tree-based methods (at least not with the vanilla random forests) in practice.
-On ther other hand, when the lasso is used to estimate the nuisance functions in our simulations, using cross-fitting does not seem to change the overall performance by much.
+However, we find in our simulations that using this theory-oriented technique actually deterioriates the coverage rate of the weighted ATE and the effect modification. \revv{In our simulations,} cross-fitting behvaes poorly especially when random forests are used to estimate the nuisance functions. \revv{This is mainly due to systematic bias in the tail observations, a common problem for tree-based machine learning methods even when the out-of-bag sample is used for prediction \citep{friedberg2018local}.
+The bias is exacerbated by the reduction of sample size with the two-fold cross-fitting we implemented, which might be why cross-fitting does not work well with random forests in our simulations.} In contrast, when the lasso is used to estimate the nuisance functions in our simulations, using cross-fitting does not change the overall performance substantially \revv{in our simulations}.